gowww/app/README.md

 	}
 	```

-	The rules order is significant.
-	So for an email address for example, it's clever to check its format before its uniqueness to avoid useless database requests.
+	The rules order is significant so for example, it's smarter to check the format of a value before its uniqueness, avoiding some useless database requests.

 2. Check the request against the checker: